JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `destinationDirectory`
 {#jarSearchableOptions-destinationDirectory}

-The directory where the JAR file will be created.
+Specifies the directory where the JAR file will be created.

 {style="narrow"}
 Type